vishvAsa/kalpAntaram/kANe/v2p1/07_Upanayana.md

 thu vi

-making the boy circumambulate) and Pār.
-II.
-2. (presoribes that the mantra is to be recited when tying the girdle round the boy's waist).
-In the Tai.
-8. VI.4) 3.
-10.5 we have the famous passage referring to the three debts where the words 'brahmacārl' and 'brahmacarya' occur.
-'Every brāhmaṇa when born is indebted in three debts viz. in brahmacarya to the sages, in sacrifice to the gods and in offspring to the manes; he indeed becomes free from debts who has a son, who sacrifices and who dwells ( with the teacher) as a brahmacārl.'

 In the other Vedas and in the Brāhmaṇa literature there is ample material to show what the characteristic features of upanayana and brahmacarya were.
 The whole of Atharvaveda XI.
 7 ( 26 verses ) is a hymn containing hyperbolical laudation of the brahmacāri (Vedic student) and brahmacarya.
 The very first verse 688 may be cited as a sample The brahmacāri incessantly covering ( the world by his glory ) roams in the two worlds; the gods have the same thoughts ( of grace and favour) about him; he fills his teacher by bis austerities'.
 Verse 3 says 'the teacher leading ( the boy ) near him makes the brahmacāri like unto a foetus' (here the word 'upanayamānaḥ' occurs ).
 Verse 4 states that the heaven and the earth are the samidh' (the fuel stick) of the brahmacārl and that the brahmacārl by his mekhalā (girdle), by his samidh and by his life of hard work fills the world with austerities.
 Verse 6 tells us that the brahmacārl wears the skin of a black antelope and has a long beard; verse 13 says that the brahmaoāri offers samidh into fire (or if fire is not available) to the sun, to the moon, to the wind or into waters.
 This hymn thus brings out most of the characteristio features of the brahmacārl-and of upanayana ( viz, deerskin, mekbalā, offering of samidh, begging and a life of hard work and restraint), From the reference to the beard and from the words 'this man (ayam purusah)' occurring in the Atharvaveda VIII.
 1. 1 and elsewhere it appears probable that upanayana was performed rather later in those ancient days than in the days of the gutras.